tpw809/ranf_thread_fast/docs/user_guides.md

 See MIL-HDBK-60 in the references section.

 Common means of installation to control preload include:

--torque
+- torque
--turn of the nut / head
+- turn of the nut / head
--bolt elongation
+- bolt elongation
--ultrasonic measurement
+- ultrasonic measurement
--preload indicating washers
+- preload indicating washers

 ## Washers

 Always use a washer unless there is a very good reason you can't.

 The purpose of washers includes:

--protect the clamped part bearing surface
+- protect the clamped part bearing surface
--control coefficient of friction between fastener head and bearing surface -protect the radius joining the head and shank on the fastener -provide a hard bearing surface for the head or nut
+- control coefficient of friction between fastener head and bearing surface
+- protect the radius joining the head and shank on the fastener
+- provide a hard bearing surface for the head or nut

 ## Load Application Factor